MHuiG/MiniValine/.github/FAQ.md

 ``` json
 {"0":['A','B','C']}
 ```
-* Replace A,B,C with your emoji picture file name,Note the file extension.
+* Replace A,B,C with your emoji picture file name.
+Note the file extension.

 * Please note that commas, colons, brackets, braces, quotes use English half-width.